 A new review of Joe Hall’s mesmerizingly brutal poetry collection Someone’s Utopia, is now up at North of Oxford.

 It feels like just yesterday I posted about the 2018 books I read.
 The year most certainly did not fly by, and perhaps that’s because I was caught up in so much excellent reading over the past 12 months.
-As per last year, what follows is a list of every title I read, with bolding… Continue reading 2019 in Books
+As per last year, what follows is a list of every title I read, with bolding for my “picks” or personal favorites.
+Note that some of these books made it into reviews, so they weren’t merely

 My new book review of Robert Dash’s On an Acre Shy of Eternity: Micro Landscapes at the Edge is now available on North of Oxford.
 This was a fantastic read, and viewing, both in its poetry and photography.